rh569/advent-of-code-2023/readme.md

 **--- Day 4: Scratchcards ---**

 Lots of parsing again today - tackled it in one functional chain which wasn't very pretty.
-Might reach for regexp next time there's something similatr.
-Part 2 sounded like it was drifting towards some nasty recursion, but with the given limits was fairly straightworward.
+Might reach for regexp next time there's something similar.
+Part 2 sounded like it was drifting towards some nasty recursion, but with the given limits was fairly straightforward.

 **--- Day 5: If You Give A Seed A Fertilizer ---**